Field Placement Experience

 - Pass all required core courses with a minimum grade of C.

 The minimum length of a field placement is nine months of full-time or full-time equivalent work.
 Many students begin their field placement employment immediately after completing their first year coursework in May, although students are not required to begin their field placements until the first day of the first term in their second year.

-During the field placement, students are expected to chronicle their professional practice development in health policy/public health, as well synthesize and integrate knowledge acquired in coursework through the completion of four (4) assignments:
+During the field placement, students are expected to chronicle their professional practice development in health policy/public health, as well as synthesize and integrate knowledge acquired in coursework through the completion of four (4) assignments:

-- A career development paper focusing on their transition to professional practice and their role as a health policy professional (due 1st term) Page 26
+- A career development paper focusing on their transition to professional practice and their role as a health policy professional (due 1st term)

 - Participation in the November field placement symposium on campus with 1st year students (2nd term)